MicrosoftDocs/fabric-docs/docs/data-factory/connector-oracle-overview.md

 Data Factory in Microsoft Fabric doesn't currently support the Oracle connector in Dataflow Gen2.

-## Support in Data pipeline
+## Support in data pipelines

-The Oracle connector supports the following capabilities in Data pipeline:
+The Oracle connector supports the following capabilities in data pipelines:

 | Supported capabilities | Gateway | Authentication |
 | --- | --- | ---|